 Upon receiving ERCOT’s acceptance, the QSE shall, within 20 Business Days, register the ADER as a CLR with ERCOT.

-Registration of the ADER:
+Registration of ADERs opting to register as ALRs:

-Following ERCOT’s acceptance of the QSE’s submission for a given ADER:
+Following ERCOT’s acceptance of the QSE’s submission for a given ADER opting to register as an ALR:

 ERCOT shall provide the MW offset to be used to register as a CLR and operate as a net load under all circumstances, in terms of telemetry and other market submissions to ERCOT

-The Resource Entity must register the ADER as a CLR with ERCOT using a load RARF, available .
+The Resource Entity must register the ADER as a CLR with ERCOT using the Resource Integration & Ongoing Operations (RIOO) application.

 The location of an ADER in the Network Model will be identified by its Resource Dispatch Asset Code and the associated CIM Load in the model.
-Consistent with current practice for distribution-level single-site Load Resources, the DSP, in collaboration with ERCOT and the interconnecting TSP, if necessary, will assign each ADER to a CIM Load.
+The DSP, in collaboration with the interconnecting TSP if necessary, will populate the CIM Load for each individual premise identified by the QSE in its completed DOTA form.
+ERCOT will assign each ADER to a single CIM Load.

 The total response capability of all ADERs assigned to any single CIM Load shall be capped at 100% of the rating of the CIM Load.
 The rating of a CIM Load is defined as the value estimated by the ERCOT State Estimator for that CIM Load at the time of the ERCOT historic coincident peak Demand.